 'Limelight hydrangea blooms on new wood, so prune in late winter or early spring, to give the plants plenty of time to fill in and set buds.

-Hydrangea paniculata ‘Limelight’ is a Proven WinnerR.
-Proven Winners is an international marketing cooperative of plant propagators that develop new, high performing, hybrid varieties.
-The plants are extensively trialed and the top performers are put on the market with the Proven WinnersR label.
+Hydrangea paniculata ‘Limelight’ is a Proven Winner® -- an international marketing cooperative of plant propagators that develop new, high performing, hybrid varieties.
+The plants are extensively trialed and the top performers are put on the market with the Proven Winners® label.